Elder abuse and neglect

 The project addresses the abuse of vulnerable adults, a population that includes disabled adults as well as the elderly.

-Senior Services is the largest non-profit agency serving older people in
+Sound Generations (formerly Senior Services Of King County) is the largest non-profit agency serving older people in

 DSHS Adult Abuse